TimTheZeroHero/GAME-2338/reviews/reviewone.md

-# Game Review for (GAME TITLE)
+# Game Review for (The Legend of Zelda: Breath of the Wild)

 ## Details

 ### Game Title
-The name of the game, subtitle, and the url or information on how to find the game.
+The Legend of Zelda: Breath of the Wild

 ### Rating
 Insert your rating system.